The ab wheel rollout is probably one of the top 3 core exercises of all time.

 - Grab the handles of the ab wheel, and place your full weight on the device

-- From this position, cross your legs behind you, and lift your feet off the mat (this will help stabilize you but make the movement a bit more challenging)
+- From this kneeling position, cross your legs behind you, and lift your feet off the mat (this will help stabilize you but make the movement a bit more challenging)

 - As with all functional exercises, brace your core tight and squeeze your glutes (this will bring your hips into a neutral position)

 - Begin the movement by rolling the wheel out in front of you while keeping your core tight

-- It is CRUCIAL that your spinal alignment does not change throughout the movement
+- It is CRUCIAL that your torso alignment does not change throughout the movement

 - If your low back position changes IN ANY WAY, you are defeating the purpose of this exercise

 - Roll out only as far as you can keep you low back straight!